 Kenny Belaey performs a fast push-up.

-At the beginning, it's quite common to fall back, often because you end up leaning too much on the rear, with no proper support for the rear wheel.
+At the beginning, it's quite common to fall back, often because you end up leaning back too much and your shoulders can't flow over.

 Good forks and stamina

 Experienced riders will hook their front wheel onto just anything.